Football Too Many Men On Field Penalty

-The penalty can also be enforced on the defense, however, unlike for the offensive penalty, the play will not be called dead.
+The penalty can also be enforced on the defense.
+However, unlike for the offensive penalty, the play will not be called dead.
 If at the time of the snap the defense has more than 11 players on the field, a flag will be thrown, but the play will continue on because the offense deserves a chance to complete a play that would be more beneficial than just the 5 yard penalty.
+This is called a “free play,” as there is no possible negative outcome for the offense in terms of turnovers.
 For example, if the defense has 12 men on the field when the offense snaps the ball, but during the play the offense actually completes a pass for a touchdown, they can decline the penalty and that touchdown will stand.

-At all levels of play and leagues within the United States, the penalty for too many men on the field is 5 yards, however, in the Canadian Football League (CFL) the penalty is increased to 10 yards.
+At all levels of play and leagues within the United States, the penalty for too many men on the field is 5 yards, except in the Canadian Football League (CFL) where the penalty is increased to 10 yards.

 |Too Many Men On Field||5 Yards||5 Yards||5 Yards||10 Yards|

 In order to make the signal for too many men on the field or too many men in the huddle, the referee will place both his hands flat on the top of his head.